These pin’s were made for walking.

 One for the book I guess.

-I think I then spent the rest of the day editing my Day Zero video, just another regular video studio my hospital room.
+I think I spent the rest of the day editing my Day Zero video.
+Just another regular video studio – my hospital room.

-Woken up bright and early for some fluid deposits, I sometimes barely even notice them anymore which is nice – the benefits of being on-tap for blood with a chest catheter I guess.
+Woken up bright and early for some fluid deposits.
+I barely even notice them anymore, which is nice – the benefits of being on-tap for blood with a chest catheter, I suppose.

 alcohol_wash